On the Hauck-Donner Effect in Wald Tests: Detection, Tipping Points, and Parameter Space Characterization: Discussion

 This work was motivated by practical Wald testing in a general regression setting, and has developed methods for testing whether an estimate $\widehat{\bbeta}$ gives rise to parameters so close to the parameter space boundary that some Wald statistics are aberrant.
 The practical implication is clear: for SEs computed at the MLE establishing whether the HDE is manifest in a fitted model should be determined where possible, and if so then the LRT or other large-sample tests be conducted instead.
 Ideally HDE testing should be carried out whenever a Wald table is presented, and statistical software should be upgraded to make this practical and automatic.
 Software for variable selection based on the usual Wald statistics need modification too.
 With business intelligence software companies being a major driver of Big Data, it is plausible that litigation could occur if they fail to respond adequately to implement new methodologies such as here to address known flaws such as the HDE.
 As a minimum, disclaimer statements that the HDE is not detected could be issued as interim measures.

-This article is an important first step towards shedding light on the structure of the parameter space in a practical sense.
+This article is a first step towards shedding light on the structure of the parameter space in a practical sense.
 There is further work to be done, such as refining the severity measures of Section~\ref{sec:Cgelimo:hdeff.severity}, exploring consequences under a Bayesian framework, and seeing if adjustments are needed for multiplicity if we switch to another test.
+Some new results can be found in \cite{yee:2021.hde}.
+This manuscript has appeared in published form as \cite{yee:2022.jasa}.

 A parting remark is that it has been disappointing to see that most texts on statistical inference and practice do not even mention the HDE, especially those making heavy use of Wald tables.
 Of the few that do, various authors have described the HDE as `the major statistical problem of \calW{}' and `certainly disturbing'.
 It is hoped that this work will help make the HDE a more recognized problem and provide a practical solution.